 A good paying job can lead to financial security, but without a sound budget, funds can disappear fast.
 That’s why stressing the importance of creating and maintaining a realistic budget is a good first step when introducing students to effective money management.

 Additionally, the Wants vs. Needs lesson plan is also a good activity for analyzing the importance of necessary and unnecessary spending and how this can impact a household budget.
-The Life Skills Activity Units: Living in the Real World also addresses budgeting, money management, bills, bank accounts, smart shopping, and more.
+The Life Skills Activity Units: Living in the Real World also address budgeting, money management, bills, bank accounts, smart shopping, and more.

 Interest: Borrowing isn’t free